Who Are the Diplomats?

-As the College’s official ambassadors, the Diplomats provide numerous services, such as conducting tours, hosting special Warrington events and alumni cafes, facilitating Leadership Ventures, and interact with employers.
-Through the Center for Career and Leadership Development, the Diplomats put on events helping business gators grow personally and professionally and get the most out of their University of Florida experience.
+As the College’s official ambassadors, the Diplomats provide numerous services, such as conducting tours, hosting special Warrington events and alumni cafes, facilitating Leadership Ventures, and interacting with employers.
+Through the Center for Career and Leadership Development, the Warrington Diplomats put on events to help business gators grow personally and professionally and get the most out of their University of Florida experience.

 Becoming a Diplomat

 The Diplomats recruit the most successful, committed, and highly motivated business students each year.
 This program targets Junior and Senior business students with a passion for helping other business students and improving the Warrington community.
 A Diplomat is expected to generate new ideas, participate in various events, and serve as a resource to other students while gaining valuable leadership experiences through the program.